bitrise-io/bitrise/_docs/step-development-guideline.md

 ## Step dependencies

-In the context of Steps, dependency means an executable available in the PATH environment variable, which is executed by the step.
+In the context of Steps, dependency means an executable or a library needed to be executed or utilized by the step.

-`deps` should not include an executable needed to run the step.

-_For example `go` should not be listed as a step dependency in case of a step written in go, but needs to be listed if the step calls the `go` binary as the [Go test step](https://github.com/bitrise-steplib/steps-go-test/blob/master/main.go#L86) does._

 A step dependency is installed by the `Bitrise CLI` if it is not available in the PATH environment variable.
-Unused dependency increases the build time unnecessarily, avoid listing a dependency which is not executed by the step.
+Unused dependencies increase the build time unnecessarily.

-Since steps can be performed in any environment where Bitrise CLI can run, list every used dependency, even if you know that they are pre-installed on the Bitrise build virtual machines.
+Since steps can be performed in any environment where the Bitrise CLI can run, list every used dependency, even if you know that they are pre-installed on the Bitrise stacks.

+Step dependencies should not include [toolkit](https://github.com/bitrise-io/bitrise/blob/master/_docs/bitrise-yml-format-spec.md#step-properties) dependencies, as the Bitrise CLI will take care of installing those automatically.

+For example:

+_A step written in `Go` should not list `Go` as a dependency if the step uses the `Go Bitrise CLI toolkit`_

-Bitrise CLI can install step dependencies available in Homebrew package manager:
+Bitrise CLI can install step dependencies available in the Homebrew package manager:

 ```
 deps: